monimoyd/PredictingMaskAndDepthUsingDeepLearning/README.md

 # IX.
 Conclusion

 In this project, I have worked on predicting Mask and Depth of given background and foregroud superimposed background images.
 I have used reduced UNet model of only 748K parameters (i.e. less than 1M parameters) and predicted mask and depth almost closer to the ground truth values.
 Mask IoU is around 0.95.

-I have used various profiling tools: tensorboard, cprofile, GPU profiler as well as calculated MACS value for the model
+I have used various profiling tools: tensorboard, cprofile, GPU profiler as well as calculated MACS value for the model.

+This project is a great learning opportunity for me.